Case study: Why brand tracking is a priority for Simplicity

 The success of their brand is further supported in their image tab, the section of the Tracksuit dashboard which illustrates brand profile insights such as distinctive characteristics.
 It’s a testament to the product and the team's communication strategy that a healthy mix of both functional and emotional assets are being expressed when respondents are asked what they feel about the brand.

 Tracksuit's imagery tab is a qualitative piece of data that helps show what the market thinks of your brand, and how effective your communication and marketing is.
 It also provides insights around the wider market, offering the opportunity to benchmark against competitors (powerful if you’re a disruptor brand like Simplicity, operating in an established market).
 Respondents who are aware of the brand are asked "Thinking about brands of Kiwisaver, what comes to mind when you think of...".
 Simplicity has an impressive mix of functional and emotional associations.

 Jennie also used Tracksuit to understand the effectiveness of specific campaigns and messaging.
 Insights led to some important messaging adjustments early on.

-“One thing we tried fairly quickly after using Tracksuit was to move the focus away from promoting low fees (a key message that had clearly got through!), to emphasising the benefits of being a Simplicity member (great returns, supporting Kiwi charities etc)”.
+“One thing we tried fairly quickly after using Tracksuit was to move the focus away from promoting low fees (a key message that had clearly got through!), to emphasizing the benefits of being a Simplicity member (great returns, supporting Kiwi charities etc)”.

-For the Track Team, working with game-changing organisations like Simplicity, and watching their brand go from strength to strength is the best part of the job.
+For the Track Team, working with game-changing organizations like Simplicity, and watching their brand go from strength to strength is the best part of the job.
 Seeing how insights from the Tracksuit platform can help marketers like Jennie spark big ideas for new campaigns - or even effective messaging shifts - is what gets us up in the morning.